ohler55/agoo/misc/push.md

 servers with some features unique to both.

-One example is for Agoo only to demonstrate the use of the Agoo demultiplexing but is otherewise identifcal to the pure Rack example.
+One example is for Agoo only to demonstrate the use of the Agoo demultiplexing but is otherwise identifcal to the pure Rack example.

 The third, pub-sub example is also Agoo specific but with a few minor changes it would be compatible with Iodine as well.
 The pub-sub example is a minimal